Dispute Resolution Service

 Data Release

-Nominet doesn’t publish the registrant’s details unless they have given consent.
+The registrant’s details are not published on the Registration Data Access Protocol (RDAP) unless they have given consent.
 We provide registration data to third parties with legitimate reasons, such as to enforce legal rights or use our Dispute Resolution Service.

 To obtain non-public data, you must submit a Data Release Request and provide us with both your details (which will be disclosed to the data subject) and the reasons you believe you have the right to access non-public data.
 Please send this to data-release@nominet.uk.